This post may contain affiliate links. Please read our disclosure policy.

 Should you rinse pasta when making cold pasta salad?

 When being used for a cold salad, pasta should always be rinsed after cooking.
 This serves two purposes.
-First, it stops the cooking process immediately so your pasta doesn't overcook.
-It also keeps the pasta for you cold pasta salad from sticking/clumping together.
+First, it stops the cooking process immediately so your pasta doesn’t overcook.
+It also keeps the pasta from sticking or clumping together.

 How long does pasta salad with Italian dressing (no mayonnaise) last?